 Look like the professional you are

 The demand for writing in books, emails, and online content continues to grow.
 Done right, it can elevate a business and bolster credibility.

 Done poorly, it does the opposite.

 Make it easy for people

-When people visit your website or read an email or book you've produced, they want to know if the information you're giving them is the information they need.
+When people visit your website, read an email, or grab a book you've published, they want to trust the information you present.

 Poor writing erodes your credibility